-Plot : The Doctor attempts to take Leela, to Brighton but lands the Tardis on a lonely island outcrop; known as “Fang Rock” – at the turn of the last century.
+Plot : The Doctor attempts to take Leela, to Brighton but lands the Tardis – on a lonely island outcrop; known as “Fang Rock” – at the turn of the 20th century.
 A schooner then runs aground nearby.
-They find a lighthouse and take shelter with the keepers, along the Schooner survivors.
-However, not everyone in the lighthouse, is – who or what they seem.
+The Doctor, Leela and the Schooner survivors take refuge in the nearby lighthouse However, not everyone in the lighthouse, is who – or what; they seem.

-Whats good : “The Thing”-style – who is the monster type number?
+Whats good : Similar to Terror Of The Zygons and The Android Invasion.
+Paranoid “The Thing”-style – who is the monster type number.
 The characters.
 The tone.
-The lighthouse.
+The lighthouse setting.
 The Rutan.

-Whats bad : The Rutan might not convince everyone.
+Whats bad : Too similar to Terror Of The Zygons and The Android Invasion.
+The Rutan might not convince everyone.
 Adelaide is annoying.

-Review With Spoilers : The Horror Of Fang Rock is another effective John Carpenter’s – The Thing style paranoid mystery thriller.
+Review With Spoilers : The Horror Of Fang Rock is the first serial of season 15 and another effective John Carpenter’s – The Thing – style paranoid, mystery thriller.
 Featuring a chameleonic alien lifeform, which kills and takes the form of it’s victim.

-Setting a similar tone to Terror Of The Zygons and The Android Invasion, the order of the day here is – trust no one; not even your closest allies.
+Setting a similar tone to Terror Of The Zygons and The Android Invasion; the bottom-line here is – trust no one; not even your closest allies.

-The Horror Of Fang Rock was the first story of new producer; Graham Williams, following outgoing producer – Philip Hinchcliffe.
-Hinchcliffe had signed off a fine run of stories, with previous seasons finale; The Talons Of Weng-Chung.
+The Horror Of Fang Rock was the first story of new producer Graham Williams; following outgoing producer Philip Hinchcliffe.
+Hinchcliffe had signed off a fine run of stories, with previous the seasons finale; The Talons Of Weng-Chung.

-In many ways, it was one of Williams best produced stories (bar City Of Death & Invasion Of Time) and the last, before a slow decline into more average Who-farce.
+In many ways, it was one of Williams best produced stories (bar City Of Death & Invasion Of Time) and the last; before a slow decline into more average Who-fare.
 Ironic then, that The Horror Of Fang Rock was actually an unused script from Hinchcliffe’s run, written by Who maestro – Terrence Dicks.

 It has Hinchcliffe all over it.
 Set in a confined, dark and lonely lighthouse, with a smaller rosta of strong characters; The Horror Of Fang Rock is an exercise – in sparse horror and mistrust.